georgian-io/genai-bootcamp/README.md

 # Georgian GenAI Boot Camp

 Welcome to the Georgian GenAI boot camp repository.
 This repository contains all the demos we used during our bootcamps.
-Content for the latest bootamp can be found under the [notebooks](https://github.com/georgian-io/genai-bootcamp/tree/main/notebooks) directory.
-A copy of the content from previous bootcamps can be found in the [archive](https://github.com/georgian-io/genai-bootcamp/tree/main/archive).
+Content for the latest boot camp can be found under the [notebooks](https://github.com/georgian-io/genai-bootcamp/tree/main/notebooks) directory.
+A copy of the content from previous boot camps can be found in the [archive](https://github.com/georgian-io/genai-bootcamp/tree/main/archive).

 ## Table of Contents
 - [Georgian GenAI Boot Camp](#georgian-genai-boot-camp)